nathanljones/advent-of-code-2024/readme.md

-# Advent of Code 2024
+# Advent of Code 2024 (archived)
-My solutions for Advent of Code 2024
-NB It is unlikely this will be all of the solutions but only the first few days.
-Also the solutions will be "rough and ready" i.e. not production level code
+This project is now archived as it has moved a new repository (advent-of-code)